sarad-singh/work-log/readme.md

 ## Daily updates manager

 Rather than asking each employee manually about their daily updates.
 A single platform to centralize every one's daliy taks updates can be beneficial for future and time saving in present.
-Woklog is this centralized platform to manage employee's daily updates.
+Woklog is this centralized platform to manage employee's daily updates .

 ## Features
 -   ##### Employee